HAEdwin/homeassistant-apsystems_ecu_proxy/README.md

 A: The inverters are off-line, without them the integration is unable to determen what hardware is connected to the ECU.
 - Q: Will deleting the integration make me loose all the data (like Lifetime Energy)?
 A: Yes, deleting the integration will remove the entities and their most current values - history data however is kept in de HA database.
+- Q: One (or more) inverters are down, what is wrong?
+A: Check that the ECU is properly positioned relative to the inverters.
+It may happen that the inverter works normally, but the reception on the ECU side is not optimal.
+Also look at the ECU current Power parameter, which should be a good indication of the total power that the installation could produce at that moment.